Contract Specialist V (Contract Manager)

 The ideal candidate will have the ability to highlight their strengths in the following functions:

-- Acts as customer service representative to resolve issues with vendors; establishes and maintains strong working relationships with vendors and customer alike.
-Utilizes strong interactive and collaborative skills in interfacing with customers, vendors, and team members; manages complex interactions involving vendors, customers, and the overall needs of the enterprise
+- Acts as customer service representative to resolve issues with vendors; establishes and maintains strong working relationships with vendors and customers alike.
+Utilizes strong interactive and collaborative skills in interfacing with customers, vendors, and team members; manages complex interactions involving vendors, customers, and the overall needs of the enterprise.

-- Additional related experience may be substituted for formal education on a year for year basis. (e.g., High school diploma or equivalent certificate required plus 8 years of experience without a degree, or Associates Degree plus 6 years of experience).
+- Additional work-related experience may be substituted for formal education on a year-for-year basis. (e.g., High school diploma or equivalent certificate required plus 8 years of experience without a degree, or associate degree plus 6 years of experience).